Thomas O'Hagan, 1st Baron O'Hagan: Personal life

 Lord O'Hagan married firstly in 1836 Mary Teeling, daughter of Charles Hamilton Teeling of Belfast.
-They had a son Charles who died young, and two daughters, Frances and Madeline.
+They had a son Charles who died 1896 in Dublin, and two daughters, Frances and Madeline.
 Mary died in 1868.

 He married secondly in 1871 Alice Towneley, daughter and co-heiress of Colonel Charles Towneley of Towneley Park, Burnley, Lancashire, and Lady Caroline Molyneux, daughter of The 2nd Earl of Sefton.
 They had two sons, Thomas and Maurice, each of whom in turn inherited the title and changed the family name to Towneley-O'Hagan, and two daughters, Kathleen (who lived to be almost 100) and Mary, who married General Sir Charles Monro, 1st Baronet.
 Alice inherited the family home, Towneley Park, from her father, but found it too expensive to keep up and sold it to Burnley Corporation in 1901.
 She died on 20 November 1921.

+After the death of John Towneley in 1878, O'Hagan inherited the Towneley family trustee position at the British Museum.

 Lord O'Hagan died at Hereford House, London, in February 1885, aged 72, and was buried in Glasnevin Cemetery, Dublin.
 He was succeeded in the barony by his eldest son, Thomas (1878–1900), and then by another son, Maurice Herbert Towneley (born 1882).

 The Liberal Unionist editor of the Belfast Northern Whig, Thomas Macknight, who had been a personal friend of O'Hagan, states in his memoir ULSTER AS IT IS (London, 1896) that he believed O'Hagan would have opposed William Ewart Gladstone's conversion to Irish Home Rule had he not died when he did.

 O'Hagan's sister Mary was Abbess of the Poor Clare convent at Newry and later at Kenmare.
 Her biography was written by her protege MF Cusack (1839–1899), "the Nun of Kenmare".